brilliancebitcoin/nostrgram/README.md

 * [ ] write a function that checks if the penultimate message was by the same person as the most recent message, and if so, reduce the margin between them and only display the profile picture of the "top" post in the chain
 * [ ] add support for replaceable events (nip16) and use them to sync account-specific private data across devices
 * [ ] add support for ephemeral events (nip16) and use them to display "typing..." indicators
-* [ ] add several hard coded channels in a hidden way and expose them via the search bar
+* [ ] add several hard-coded channels in a hidden way and expose them via the search bar
 * [ ] fix the metadata overwrite bug -- I think this is caused by anigma sometimes running the function that creates a local metadata cache and then pushing it to nostr before it checks if you already have metadata on nostr
 * [ ] on mobile, when someone clicks to view the sidebar, scroll it to the top
 * [ ] on mobile, when someone clicks to view the sidebar, remove the "active" class from the channel they were just in so they can see the unread message count